Version

 Server logs

 By default, server logs are collected in /var/clover/cloverlogs directory, and Tomcat logs in /var/clover/tomcatlogs.
-It is possible to enable integration with Azure Monitor service, in which case the logs can also be sent to Log Analytics workspace, where they can be saved and queried.
-This lets you view the logs directly in Azure Portal, where they are kept for 30 days by default.
+It is possible to enable integration with the Azure Monitor service, in which case the logs can also be sent to a Log Analytics workspace, where they can be saved and queried.
+This lets you view the logs directly in the Azure Portal, where they are kept for 30 days by default.

 How to send logs to Azure Monitor